forging2012/nokogiri-demo/README.md

 ## First Things First

 - `gem 'nokogiri'` and `require 'open-uri'` in your `Gemfile` and then run `bundle install`.
-- You may also want to use `gem 'addressable'` to build the URLs you scrape.
+- You may also want to use `gem 'addressable'` and `require 'addressable/uri'` to build the URLs you scrape.
 This is not necessary, but oh so convenient.
 I will be using it here.

 ## Getting Started